XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-three.md

 Additionally, I refined the Call-to-Action (CTA) section.
 Rather than just providing a table for calculations, I now guide readers on how to use the table effectively and emphasize that it’s just a starting point.
 I also emphasized the message throughout the whole project is that starving yourself won't work!!
 Extreme dieting does not work and fueling the body properly is key to sustainable weight loss.
 I want my project to help the anxious people to fight with misinformation.

----

 ## The audience
-> Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
-Note any specific adjustments you made to your final project to make it work for your audience.

 My primary audience consists of people interested in fat loss but misled by diet culture and social media trends.
 Many have been affected by toxic content from online and unrealistic examples, which caused them to attempt weight loss through extreme measures since they really want to see the changes, unaware of the scientific approach to sustainable fat loss.
 My goal is to correct these misconceptions and show them that they don’t have to starve themselves to achieve their goals, and help anxious people to fight against their struggles.